fashionstudio/react-native-web-app/README.md

 Instead of repeating over and over the same process of creating an app using a web view, this library does everything for you.
 Only import it and pass in options.

-This is made for Fashion Studio app.
+This is made for Fashion Studio's apps.

 It supports:
 - Push Notifications